-NB3700 is designed for mounting it on a worktop or wall.
+The NB2710 is designed for mounting it on a worktop or wall.
 Please consider the safety instructions and the environmental conditions in chapter 2.

 4.3.
-Installation of the SIM Card
+Installation of SIM Cards

 SIM cards can be inserted by sliding it into one of the designated holes on the front panel.
-Insert any SIM card with the sloped corner towards the device and the contacts towards to bottom side.
 By using a small paper clip (or similar) you will need to press it a bit until it snaps into place.
 For removing the SIM, you will need to push it again in the same manner.
 The SIM card will then rebounce and can be pulled out.